 The effects of Alternatives 2-9b on fishermen and associated communities vary with the temporal and spatial characteristics of the closures.
 Alternative 2 would likely be the most beneficial for the pot fishermen by allowing them to fish during the winter months, but would also contribute to a faster rate of harvest and early in-season closure, which would affect not only the pot fishing businesses but also the hook and line fishermen, dealers, and fish house owners.
-Alternative 3 would provide an additional four weeks to the current fishing season for pots and allow pots to be fished outside of the right whale designated critical habitat, so that pot fishermen could take advantage of the increased ACL.
-Depending on the areas that could be closed to pot fishing and actual areas where fishermen place their pots, Alternatives 3-7 all provide some way for pot fishing to continue to some degree in the winter months, and would be expected to generate some of the same benefits to pot fishermen as under Alternative 2.
+Alternative 3 would provide an additional four weeks to the current fishing season for pots and allow pots to be fished outside of the right whale designated critical habitat, so that pot fishing and actual areas where fishermen place their pots, Alternatives 3-7 all provide some way for pot fishing to continue to some degree in the winter months, and would be expected to generate some of the same benefits to pot fishermen as under Alternative 2.
 However, all possible negative effects under Alternative 2 due to an earlier in-season closure would be expected under Alternatives 3-7 as well.